Content Engagement Metrics: The Signals That Prove Visitors Actually Read Your Content

 10. What this changes for content teams

-Your article got 4,200 pageviews.
-Your dashboard says it was a success.
-But the average reader spent 26 seconds on the page, and 12 visitors copied a product name to go comparison-shop somewhere else.
+The average reader spends 26 seconds on a page.
+Less than half a minute.
+Your article got 4,200 pageviews and your dashboard called it a success, but 12 of those visitors copied a product name and left to comparison-shop somewhere else.
 Those 12 were your most valuable visitors.
 Your analytics had no idea they existed.

 Key Takeaways